 Multiply the weight of silver in troy ounces by the current price of silver to find the overall value of the precious metal in your item.
 You can find the spot price at various online sites.
 There are also sites that simplify the necessary calculations, allowing you to input the total weight of a sterling silver object and automatically adjusting for the percentage of silver it contains.

-Rare or highly decorated objects, pieces of jewellery and items that display fine craftsmanship may be worth far more than just the value of the silver they contain.
+According to Biltmore Loan and Jewelry, the value of sterling silver often goes beyond its mere weight.
+Rare or highly decorated objects, pieces of jewelry and items that display fine craftsmanship may be worth far more than just the value of the silver they contain.
 Consult an antiques manual or have your items appraised by an expert to determine their full value.
+For jewelry, visit a local jewelry shop to get an appraisal by a professional, especially if you need the estimate for insurance purposes.

 The presence of a hallmark is no guarantee that an item is made of genuine sterling silver.
 Test kits are available but these may cause permanent damage to items that are made of lower-quality silver or covered in silver plate.